Mypy is still in development. Most Python features are supported.

 Migrate existing code to static typing, a function at a time.
 You can freely mix static and dynamic typing within a program, within a module or within an expression.
 No need to give up dynamic typing — use static typing when it makes sense.
 Often just adding function signatures gives you statically typed code.
 Mypy can infer the types of other variables.

-Every mypy program is syntactically valid Python.
+Mypy type checks programs that have type annotations conforming to PEP 484.
 Getting started is easy if you know Python.
 The aim is to support almost all Python language constructs in mypy.